drubinstein/pokerl/content/docs/chapter-3/reading-asm.md

 # Reading GameBoy ASM

 I have metrics, I have observations, I have the rewards.
 But I needed a surefire way of knowing what the values were.
 There isn't an easy way.
-If I had a model that could read the screen and tell me all the values I needed, then I could probably use that model to beat Pokemon.
+If I had a model that could read the screen and tell me all the values I needed, then I could probably use that model to beat Pokémon.

 But I don't have that model.
 However, I have [PRET](https://github.com/pret/pokered/tree/master).
 I have read an extraordinary amount of GameBoy ASM (also learned GameBoy ASM from [gbdev](https://gbdev.io/gb-asm-tutorial/)) for this project.